 For the time, money and effort spent studying, taking tests, and maintaining certification status, one of the biggest considerations is “will it help?”
-Of course there is no definitive answer or process that guarantees results, but here are some factors to consider when planning your future.
+Of course there is no definitive answer or process that guarantees results, but here are some factors to consider when determining which is the best IT certification for you.

 Not all certifications are created equally.
 The harder the certification is to earn, the more valuable it is.
 Consider the rigor—what is required of you to qualify as a candidate to earn the cert and what it takes to pass the exam.
 If it’s easy to get or everyone seems to have it, it’s likely less valuable, although it may be a requirement for more an advanced certification.